sagr4019/ResearchProject/data-generation-and-validation/security-type-system/README.md

 ## Generate programs

-`generate_programs.py` is used for generation of programs.
-Adjust the script as you like.
+The script `generate_programs.py` is used to generate programs.
+Adjust it as you like.

 Please execute the following line to generate programs.